-The CAfE Trust has adopted accounting policies that are consistent with generally accepted accounting practices in New Zealand (NZGAAP).
-They comply with New Zealand International Financial Reporting Standards (NZIFRS) and other applicable financial reporting standards, as appropriate for public benefit entities.
+The Trust has adopted accounting policies that are consistent with generally accepted accounting practices in New Zealand (NZGAAP).
+They comply with the Tier 2 Not-for-profit Public Benefit Entity (PBE) standards for periods beginning on or after 1 July 2014.